opensyria/OpenSyria/AUDIT_REPORT.md

 The OpenSY **COMPLETE REPOSITORY** has been audited, including all infrastructure code.
 The codebase is **fundamentally sound** for production use.
   - ❗Correction
     - Justification: Claim of "fundamentally sound for production" is premature given the extensive Missing verdicts documented throughout this annotation.
 Many critical consensus and security claims lack empirical validation via tests, fuzzing, or multi-node integration testing.
-    - How to validate: Address all 💡 Enhancement items documented in this annotated audit.
+    - How to validate: Address all ✅ Implemented items documented in this annotated audit.
 Priority order: (1) Consensus-critical PoW validation paths, (2) Cross-platform RandomX determinism (x86_64 + ARM64), (3) TSAN concurrency testing, (4) Multi-node integration test (reorg, partition, spam attacks), (5) Production security hardening (RPC passwords, rate limiting, monitoring).
 Re-run audit after fixes to verify soundness.

 ### Audit Coverage Summary